oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 In functions defined in this vocabulary, a parameter of this type
           identifies a `RecursiveHierarchy` annotation on the entity type of the function's binding parameter.
+          (If the binding parameter is null, the function returns null.)
           The `RecursiveHierarchy/ParentNavigationProperty` from this annotation defines a hierarchy in the binding parameter's entity set, and this hierarchy is evaluated by the function.
           Nodes in the hierarchy are identified by the primitive value of their `RecursiveHierarchy/NodeProperty`.